-Additionally, the board worked with Bill to develop and implement a Policy Governance® model for PSIA-AASI.
-The policy governance approach clearly identifies outcomes your board seeks on your behalf, increases accountability, and improves delegation to achieve these ends.
-You’ll find links to these below.
-Continual improvement of communication and coordination with and across all nine divisions is a top priority, and it’s the board’s hope that you’ll agree these are reflected in the Ends and policies adopted by the board, which build upon the history and bylaws of PSIA-AASI.
+The PSIA-AASI’s Board of Directors uses something called a Policy Governance® model to govern themselves.
+This Policy Governance approach clearly identifies outcomes, or “Ends,” that the Board seeks on members’ behalf, increases accountability, and improves delegation to achieve these Ends (e.g. outcomes or strategic goals).
+The CEO oversees a staff to implement the Ends of the board.
+Constantly improving communication and coordination among the PSIA-AASI divisions is a top priority and is reflected in the Ends and policies adopted by the board (see below), which build upon the history and bylaws of PSIA-AASI.

 The Policy Circle - Understanding the Structure

 The four quadrants of policy governance help the Board and operational staff understand their roles and responsibilities.
 This structure empowers all people within the organization to deliver on the organization’s shared vision and strategic plan, as well as understand how to work with each other and create accountability.

 Ends: These describe the desired organizational outcomes that PSIA-AASI wants to produce for and on behalf of its members.